bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/fast-ibd.md

   parallelizable
-- Maybe similar to XYZ idea where you have utxo set where it just stores the hash of utxo, at spending time you change the block format to express which utxo you are spending. you cant do script validation statically. disentangle the utxo creation and removal. if you process things out of order you can store the hash of the utxo being spent as a spent-but-not-created-yet. utxo set contains both created but unspent output hashes but also spent but not yet
+- Maybe similar to XYZ idea where you have utxo set where it just stores the hash of utxo, at spending time you change the block format to express which utxo you are spending. you can't do script validation statically. disentangle the utxo creation and removal. if you process things out of order you can store the hash of the utxo being spent as a spent-but-not-created-yet. utxo set contains both created but unspent output hashes but also spent but not yet